 Investment securities transactions are recorded on the trade date.
 Purchases of newly-issued securities are recorded when all significant uncertainties regarding the characteristics of the securities are removed, generally shortly before settlement date.
 At disposition, the net realized gain or loss is determined on the basis of the cost of the specific investment and is included in earnings.
-Approximately \$0 and \$7.2 million in Agency RMBS sold but not yet settled is receivable at March 31, 2014, and December 31, 2013, respectively.
+All RMBS sold in the six month period ended June 30, 2014 were settled.
+Approximately \$7.2 million in RMBS were sold but not yet settled and were receivable at December 31, 2013.

-Revenue Recognition - Interest income from coupon payments is accrued based on the outstanding principal amount of the Agency RMBS and their contractual terms.
+Revenue Recognition - Interest income from coupon payments is accrued based on the outstanding principal amount of the RMBS and their contractual terms.
 Premiums and discounts associated with the purchase of the RMBS are accreted into interest income over the projected lives of the securities using the interest method.
 The Company's policy for estimating prepayment speeds for calculating the effective yield is to evaluate historical performance, determine market consensus on prepayment speeds, and to factor in current market conditions.
 Adjustments are made for actual prepayment activity.
-Approximately \$927,000 and \$900,000 in interest income is receivable at March 31, 2014 and December 31, 2013, respectively, and is classified as "Receivables and other assets" on the consolidated balance sheet.
+Approximately \$1.0 million and \$900,000 in interest income is receivable at June 30, 2014 and December 31, 2013, respectively, and is classified within "Receivables and other assets" on the consolidated balance sheet.

 Impairment - The Company evaluates its RMBS, on a quarterly basis, to assess whether a decline in the fair value below the amortized cost basis is an other-than-temporary impairment ("OTTI").
 The presence of OTTI is based upon a fair value decline below a security's amortized cost basis and a corresponding adverse change in expected cash flows due to credit related factors as well as non-credit factors, such as changes in interest rates and market spreads.
 Impairment is considered other-than-temporary if an entity (i) intends to sell the security, (ii) will more likely than not be required to sell the security before it recovers in value, or (iii) does not expect to recover the security's amortized cost basis, even if the entity does not intend to sell the security.
 Under these scenarios, the impairment is other-than-temporary and the full amount of impairment should be recognized currently in earnings and the cost basis of the security is adjusted.
-However, if an entity does not intend to sell the impaired security and it is more likely than not that it will not be required to sell before recovery, the OTTI should be separated into (i) the estimated amount relating to credit loss, or credit component, and (ii) the amount relating to all other factors, or non-credit component.
-Only the estimated credit loss amount is recognized currently in earnings, with the remainder of the loss recognized in other comprehensive income.
+However, if an entity does not intend to sell the impaired security and it is more likely than not that it will not be required to sell before recovery, the OTTI should be separated into (i) the estimated amount relating to credit loss, or the credit component, and (ii) the amount relating to all other factors, or the non-credit component.
+Only the credit component is recognized currently in earnings, with the remainder of the loss recognized in other comprehensive income.
 The difference between the new amortized cost basis and the cash flows expected to be collected is accreted into interest income in accordance with the effective interest method.